 Spectacular Suspension Bridge Views

 Can't get enough of our area's interesting bridges?
-Well, head up to Caesars Head State Park and check out the two-mile long Raven Cliff Falls trail.
+Well, head up to Caesars Head State Park and check out the trails to view Raven Cliff Falls.
 A suspension bridge across the 420-foot waterfall offers a spectacular overlook that will be the highlight of your day!